jamesurobertson/trumple/README.md

 The 5,757 word list comes from Donald Knuth's [The Stanford Graphbase](https://www-cs-faculty.stanford.edu/~knuth/sgb.html)

+### Configuration

+In the [config](https://github.com/jamesurobertson/trumple/blob/master/src/config.js) file there are many configurations you can set up which will automatically take effect.
+Inlcuding:

+- Max guesses (# of rows)
+- Word Length
+- Grid gap and tile size
+- Flip and win animation duration and delay.
+- Title displayed in the Header.
+- Colors for correct, present, absent, and unguessed tiles.
+For theme colors you can navigate to [theme.js](https://github.com/jamesurobertson/trumple/blob/master/src/theme.js)

+If you change the word length you will need to provide a new list of words in [words.js](https://github.com/jamesurobertson/trumple/blob/master/src/words.js).
+I have only included 5 letter words.

 ### Contributing

 Feel free to open an issue or submit a PR for review.